berkeley-scf/scf-databases-2024/session2.md

 In small groups, discuss what these queries do.

 ```
-select ownerid from QT where tag="python"
+select ownerid from QT where tag='python' \
-    intersect
+    intersect \
-    select ownerid from QT where tag="r"
+    select ownerid from QT where tag='r'

-select ownerid from QT where tag="python"
+select ownerid from QT where tag='python' \
-    except
+    except \
-    select ownerid from QT where tag="r"
+    select ownerid from QT where tag='r'

-select ownerid from QT where tag="python"
+select ownerid from QT where tag='python' \
-    union
+    union \
-    select ownerid from QT where tag="r"
+    select ownerid from QT where tag='r'

-select userid,displayname from users where location="us"
+select userid, displayname, location from users \
-    intersect
+    where location like '%United States%' \
+    union \
-    select userid,displayname from users where location="canada"
+    select userid, displayname, location from users \
+    where location like '%Canada%'
 ```

 ### Subqueries